Miami Floridians: The Floridians

-Following the 1969–70 season, new owner Ned Doyle dropped "Miami" from the team's name and made it a "regional" franchise, scheduling games in Miami (back at the Miami Beach Convention Center), Tampa-St. Petersburg at the Curtis Hixon Hall and Bayfront Arena, Jacksonville at the Jacksonville Memorial Coliseum, and in West Palm Beach at the West Palm Beach Auditorium.
-In an unprecedented move, Doyle "fired" the entire team (all players were traded or released) and kept the coach.
-The team replaced Blitman after an 18-30 start with Bob Bass.
+Following the 1969–70 season, new owner Ned Doyle dropped "Miami" from the team's name and made it a "regional" franchise, scheduling games in Miami (back at the Miami Beach Convention Center), in the Tampa Bay area at Curtis Hixon Hall and Bayfront Center, in Jacksonville at the Jacksonville Memorial Coliseum, and in West Palm Beach at the West Palm Beach Auditorium.
+In an unprecedented move, Doyle "fired" the entire team (all players were either traded or released prior to the start of their new season) and kept the coach.
+The team replaced Blitman after an 18–30 start with Bob Bass.
 Bass was able to turn the team around and the Floridians finished fourth in the Eastern Division with a record of 37–47.
 The Floridians made the playoffs, but lost their series to the Kentucky Colonels, 4–2.

 For the 1971–72 season, the Floridians split their home games between Miami and Tampa.
 They again finished in fourth place in the Eastern Division, with a record of 36–48.
 Once again the team made the playoffs and once again they lost their series, this time to the Virginia Squires, 4–0.

-The Floridians' dreadful attendance for their two home playoff games against the Squires convinced Doyle that the team could not be viable in South Florida.
-After a deal to relocate to Cincinnati fell through, and attempts to find a bigger market turned up nil, he disbanded the franchise in June 1972.
-Big-time basketball wouldn't return to Florida until the NBA expansion team, the Miami Heat, played their first season in 1988.
-The Orlando Magic followed a year later.
+The Floridians had to use the gymnasium of Dade County Junior College for their two playoff games, reportedly because the Convention Center had booked other events not thinking the team would make the playoffs.
+The dreadful attendance for their two home playoff games against the Squires convinced Doyle that the team could not be viable in South Florida.
+After a deal to relocate to Cincinnati fell through, attempts to find a bigger market in Albuquerque, San Diego, Montreal, and Omaha also turned up nil for different reasons.
+By June of 1972, rumblings of a potential merger between the ABA and the National Basketball Association (NBA) led to speculation that any attempt of it happening would leave the Floridians out, as they were listed as among the weak franchises in the league, alongside the Pittsburgh Condors and the Memphis Pros.
+On June 13, 1972, Commissioner Jack Dolph announced that the Condors and Floridians would be disbanded.
+Ironically, San Diego would end up getting their own ABA expansion team in the San Diego Conquistadors in what essentially became a replacement for both The Floridians and the Pittsburgh Condors (who also considered San Diego as an option to move their franchise before shutting down operations) months later.
+Big-time basketball wouldn't return to Florida until an NBA expansion team, the Miami Heat, played their first season in 1988.
+The Orlando Magic followed suit a year later.

-The Heat franchise paid tribute to the Floridians franchise in recent years by wearing replicas of the 1970–71 Floridians home and away uniforms for several games in the 2005–06 and 2011–12 seasons as part of the NBA's "Hardwood Classics Night" program.
-However, the franchises are not linked in any way other than their respective connections to the city of Miami.
+The Heat franchise paid tribute to the Floridians franchise in recent years by wearing near replicas (the jerseys instead had "Miami" on the front to go along with a smaller "Floridians" wordmark on the shorts) of the 1970–71 (and 1971–72) Floridians home and away uniforms for several games in the 2005–06 and 2011–12 seasons as part of the NBA's "Hardwood Classics Night" program.